dylan-lang/dylan-programming-book/source/pos.rst

       say(position.longitude);
     end method say;

+.. topic:: Modularity note:

-*Modularity note:* The approach of defining the classes ``<latitude>`` and ``<longitude>`` provides the following benefits:
+   The approach of defining the classes ``<latitude>`` and ``<longitude>`` provides the following benefits:

    - Each class is responsible for describing its instances.
 Each method depends on ``say`` working for all the classes.
 No method on one class must understand the details of a method on another class.
    - We guard against any attempt to store a latitude in a slot designated for a longitude, and vice versa.
 This type checking will be useful when we introduce more differences between the classes.
 For example, the direction of a latitude is north or south, and the direction of a longitude is west or east.
 We can provide methods that ensure that the directions stored in a ``<latitude>`` instance are appropriate for latitude — and we can do the same for longitude.
-We show two techniques for implementing that type checking: See ` <slots.htm#97360>`_, and ` <perform.htm#95189>`_.
+We show two techniques for implementing that type checking: See :ref:`slots-virtual-slots`, and :ref:`perform-enumerations`.
    - You can ask an object what its class is by using the ``object-class`` function.
 In this case, you can find out that an object is a latitude or longitude, rather than just a directed angle.
 The data does not stand alone; it is an instance that carries with it its type, its identity, and the methods appropriate to it.

 Relative position
 -----------------